Frequently Asked Questions about SecureKey Concierge

 Yes.
 Using SecureKey Concierge means that you don’t have to remember or manage a variety of user IDs and passwords as your “login credentials”.
 Simply use the online credentials that you frequently use to log in to your chosen Sign-In Partner.

-If you don’t currently use any of the Sign-In Partners listed, you will need to return to the government site and use an alternative government credential.
-The list of Sign-In Partners supported will grow with time, so please check back soon.
+If you don’t currently use any of the Sign-In Partners listed, you will need to return to the online site and use their alternative online credential.
+The list of Sign-In Partners supported will continue to grow with time, so please check back soon.

-If you change your login information, then you must use this new login information to access the government sites.
+If you change your login information, then you must use this new login information to access the online sites.

 Contact your Sign-In Partner for assistance.

-If you cancel your online access privileges with your bank, you will no longer be able to access the government site using your cancelled credentials.
+If you cancel your online access privileges with your bank, you will no longer be able to access the participating online site using your cancelled credentials.
 Only active online banking credentials can be used to access this service.
-You can choose to switch your Sign-In Partner or use any existing login options offered by the Government of Canada.
+You can choose to switch your Sign-In Partner or use any existing login options offered by the participating online sites.

-You will need to re-register with your new credit card number when you sign in to the government service you wish to access.
+You will need to re-register with your new credit card number when you sign in to the online service you wish to access.

 No. You are neither required nor obligated to use this service.
-You can still use any existing login options offered by the Government of Canada.
+You can still use any existing login options offered by the Government of Canada or Revenu Quebec.

 SecureKey Technologies is a Toronto-based software company that has partnered with some of the largest financial institutions in Canada, including the BMO Financial Group, TD Canada Trust, and Scotiabank, to deliver the SecureKey Concierge service.